updated on:

 Fuzzy Math holds a 4.9 Clutch rating.
 Clients consistently praise their strategic input, design for personalization, and ability to collaborate with in-house teams.

-Clients: Microsoft, HYATT, Global Healthy Living Foundation, Allstate
+Clients: Microsoft, HYATT, Global Healthy Living Foundation, Allstate.

 Strong points:

-- Great at untangling complex UX problems and creativity in non-creative spaces
+• Great at untangling complex UX problems and creativity in non-creative spaces.

-- Thoughtful, user-first design practices
+• Thoughtful, user-first design practice.

-- Strong results and process clarity
+• Strong results and process clarity.

 Weak points:

-- Best for end-to-end design, not extra tasks or rapid scale-ups
+• Best for end-to-end design, not extra tasks or rapid scale-ups.

-- Can feel overly academic to fast-moving teams
+• Can feel overly academic to fast-moving teams.

 Pricing and fit